Blob Storage

 POST /api/files/{preset}/{filename}

-POST /api/files/default/avatar.jpg // Generate default image variants
+POST /api/files/default/avatar.jpg // standard image variants

-POST /api/files/archive/document.pdf // Store with minimal processing
+POST /api/files/archive/document.pdf // keep original, minimal processing

 Storage Organization